ShareBtech/SurgeSMSBundle/README.md

 3. Unzip the plugin.
 It will create a new directory SurgeBundle within this dorectory
 4. Change the ownership to the www owner. (chown -R www-data:www-data *)
 5. Clear the cache either by using mautic:cache:clear or cd /var/www/mautic/var/cache and rm -rf *
+6. Run the following command from your root directory of Mautic: php bin/console mautic:assets:generate
-6. Go to your web browser, Mautic to Configuration and Plugins and refresh and then click install
+7. Go to your web browser, Mautic to Configuration and Plugins and refresh and then click install